-Most of us who take CBD on a regular basis don’t think of the complexity that goes into its creation.
-The many benefits CBD, however, wouldn’t be possible without the presence of trichomes.
+It’s safe to say that the majority of us who take CBD on a regular basis don’t think of the complexity that goes into its creation.
+However, without the presence of trichomes, the many benefits of CBD wouldn’t be possible.
 We hope you enjoyed learning more about the biological process that occurs within the cannabis plant that forms the basis for its wellness-promoting potential.

 Thanks for reading!
 To show how much we appreciate you, we’re going to give you 16% off your next order.
 Just use code READER16 at checkout!